 What's the difference between UX Research and Design?

 UX refers to the user experience of an application.
-UX designers are responsible for developing a customer-friendly product.
+UX design services are responsible for developing a customer-friendly product.

 Creating a customer-friendly product helps to understand customers!